joshlangner/boot/README.md

 Key Instructions
 ------------
+Create your config file inside the configs folder.
 From the command line, you just need to run:

 ```
 node boot [myapp]